Welcome to GionFestival.org

 For over twenty years I’ve investigated these questions.
 Originally I could find little quality information about the Gion Festival in English.
 And so I explored the festival on my own, equipped with curiosity, inquiry, notebooks, dictionaries, cameras and audio recorders.

-During the days leading up to the processions, visitors can watch the gigantic float structures being built and adorned with treasures.
+During the days leading up to the Gion Festival’s processions, visitors can watch the gigantic float structures being built and adorned with treasures.
 Wandering the streets rewards us with cultural riches displayed at the floats and in private homes.

 Internet challenges?

-We’d like you to have access to the https://www.gionfestival.org/ content at your convenience, and we understand that you may not always have access to the internet.
+We’d like you to have access to the GionFestival.org content at your convenience, and we understand that you may not always have access to the internet, particularly when visiting Japan.
+We offer you an eBook containing this Gion Festival content as a downloadable pdf reading solution.

 New to GionFestival.org?